 Your child will remember those moments and your freedom – not how you looked in your swimming suit.

 If you are new here – welcome!
-I am so thankful that this post has encouraged so many women!
+I am so thankful that this post has encouraged so many women to wear their swimsuit!
 Here are a few links for us to connect in the future.
 The Mom Creative is a rich and lovely community.
 Would love to have you back.
 To check out my new book, The Fringe Hours: Making Time for You, click here.
 I also love to hang out on social media and would love to connect on Instagram, Pinterest, Facebook and Twitter.